astral-sh/uv/docs/configuration/environment.md

   set, uv will use this password for publishing.
 - `UV_NO_SYNC`: Equivalent to the `--no-sync` command-line argument.
 If set, uv will skip updating the environment.
+- `UV_RUN_LOAD_DOTENV`: Equivalent to the `--load-dotenv` command-line argument.
+If set, `uv run` will load the .env file from the current project directory (if it exists) to load all ENVs into the current process.

 In each case, the corresponding command-line argument takes precedence over an environment variable.